sqs1212/Transplanting-Memory-LSTM/README.md

 ​​Encoder:​​ Projects the input signal into a sparse feature space using 1D convolutional layers.
 ​​Separator:​​ The core TM-LSTM module.
 It decouples features by leveraging shared hidden and cell states across Seg-LSTM and Mem-LSTM units.
 ​​Decoder:​​ Reconstructs the denoised signal via transposed convolutional operations and the overlap-add method.

+🚀 Quick Start

+1.Prepare the data:​​Organize your audio data according to the structure in config.
+You can use the provided scripts in scripts format the Yellow Sea dataset or your own data.

+2.Train the model:​​ Run the training script.
+Configuration can be modified in config.

+3.​​Use your data:Use the pre-trained model (or your trained model) to enhance an audio file